- APA Handout: APA PDF or

 - Some files above require the free Adobe Reader.

-- CREW Method Online: The CREW Method provides guidance to librarians and staff in small and medium sized public libraries about how to cull outdated and no longer useful materials from their collections.
+- CREW Method Online (Weeding): The CREW Method provides guidance to librarians and staff in small and medium sized public libraries about how to weed outdated and no longer useful materials from their collections.
 Developed by the Texas State Library and Archives Commission.

 - Weeding chart [PDF, 71 KB] This file requires the free Adobe Reader.
 This chart will help you as you move through weeding your collections.
 It focuses on specific Dewey Classifications with retention and replacement information.